mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 I do most of my testing for TinyPilot against a Dell XX mini computer.
 It was the only bare-metal machine I had available that I could blow away, so I tried on that.

-Everything worked exactly like in .
+Everything worked exactly like in "NixOS for the Impatient."
 I skipped encryption since this is just a test device and I wanted to eliminate a password-entry step on every reboot.

 ## Failed attempt #3: NixOS on the Raspberry Pi 4 (again)